Official Government Website

 Generating Revenue from Endowment Land

-Revenue generated from alternative energy leasing provides vital funding to the endowment beneficiaries, including Idaho’s public schools.
+Revenue generated from energy leasing provides vital funding to the endowment beneficiaries, including Idaho’s public schools.
 Idaho’s constitution requires IDL to maximize the revenue generated from these lands for the beneficiaries.

 Program Contacts